Skip to main content

 Overview

 Combiners, Separators, and Transformers are the three Modeler components that reshape entity flow rather than simply routing or delaying entities.
 They’re how you model assembly, disassembly, batching, kitting, packaging, and any operation where the entities going in aren’t the same as the entities going out.
-These components look simple — a box with inputs and outputs — but each has specific behavior worth understanding before you build an assembly or disassembly operation, especially around how they interact with Station capacity.
+These components look simple — a box with inputs and outputs — but each has specific behavior worth understanding before you build an assembly or disassembly operation, especially around how they interact with Station capacity, attribute carryover, and the multi-entity DSL context.

 Combiner